 For more help setting up routines, check out this post: Setting Up a Daily School Routine.

 Morning routines and work don’t look the same in every classroom.
 The concept of morning work can be modified to fit the needs and interests of each classroom.
 However, there are two common types of morning work.

 Seat work is the more traditional approach to morning work.
 During seat work, students are working on review concepts through a worksheet or centers method.

 Using a consistent, spiraling worksheet resource such as Lucky Little Learner’s 1st or 2nd Grade Spiral or Day-by-Day resources is beneficial to the students and the teacher!
-(More on those below.)
+(More on those below – but you can get started with a 2 Weeks of FREE Spiral Math Review here!)
 Why?
 Students will know the layout of the resource and teachers will be able to walk around and work with students AND get their morning checklist complete.
 ALSO, teachers will be able to monitor their students’ understanding the review concepts covered in the seat work!